spencertipping/caterwaul/bootstrap/regexp-grammar-compiler.md

     3. Primitive: contains start/end data but no structure.
 You get this when you don't use cross-references or nominal bindings within an alternative branch.
     4. Repetition: contians start/end data and numerically-indexed sub-pieces, along with an instance-specific length property.

 You can think of these classes as being variations of atoms and conses, where conses have arbitrarily high arity (but are not variadic, except for repetition).
-Mapping semantics follow this model.
 The data contained within an atom is accessible via the .data() method.
 Conses don't have this method predefined, but you can use nominal binding to create it.

 ## Notation